ios-user01/FastCoreData/README.md

 ### Transformers
 --------

-If you want to automatically persist data in JSON format with the aid of CA_insertFromJsonDictionary method then you must create transformers for dates and numbers.
+If you want to automatically persist data in JSON format with the aid of CA_insertFromJsonDictionary method then you must create transformers for dates and numbers conversions.

 Steps to create a integer transformer: